mynlp/stc/README.md

   * Task data fixed (some pairs are randomly removed so that the task data contains exactly one million tweets)
   * Development data released
+* Feb.
+8, 2016:
+  * The list of deleted tweets released
+  * The rules for formal run submission released